 Day 1 : Cusco – Piskacucho Km 82 – Llactapata Ayapata:

-Alpaca Expeditions will pick you up from where ever you are staying in Cusco, Urubamba or Ollantaytambo.
+Peru Inca Machupicchu will pick you up from where ever you are staying in Cusco, Urubamba or Ollantaytambo.
 Pickup from Cusco will be at 4:30AM, from Urubamba 5:30 AM and if you stay in Ollantaytambo, you get to sleep in a bit with your pickup at 6:30 AM.
 At your briefing, these times will be confirmed as they might fluctuate based on where you staying.
 We will then drive to Km 82, arriving at about 7:00AM.
-After a delicious breakfast prepared by your cook, we’ll go through the first Inca Trail checkpoint to begin our trek (please make sure you have your original passport with you to enter the Inca Trail).
-The first 2 hours of the trek are relatively easy as we make our way to our first Inca site, Patallacta which is an ancient Inca checkpoint for the approach to Machu Picchu.
+After a delicious breakfast prepared by your cook, we’ll go through the first Inca Trail checkpoint to begin our trek (please make sure you have your original passport with you to enter to the Inca Trail).
+The first 2 hours of the trek are relatively easy as we make our way to our first Inca site, Patallacta or llactapata which is an ancient Inca checkpoint for the approach to Machu Picchu.
 From Patallacta it’s another 2 hour hike to our lunch stop.
 After lunch we will hike for another 2½ hours until we reach the first night’s campsite at Ayapata (3300 meters).
 On this last stretch we pass through 2 small communities.
-If you want to buy any energy drinks or snacks you can do so here, you can also buy any essential items such as batteries that you may have forgotten.
-We’ll arrive to our campsite by 5:00PM and after settling in for a bit you can relax and have a hot drink and snack with your team of porters, chef and guide.
+If you want to buy any energy drinks or snacks you can do there, you can also buy any essential items such as batteries that you may have forgotten.
+We’ll arrive to our campsite by 5:00PM and after settling in for a bit you can relax and have the afternoon tee.
 By 7:30PM your dinner will be ready, and afterwards you can get some well-deserved rest.